Hardware-Agnostic Modeling of Quantum Side-Channel Leakage via Conditional Dynamics and Learning from Full Correlation Data: Learning from Full Correlation Data

 \subsection{Why representation matters as dimension scales exponentially}

+The full-correlation record is a distribution on \(\{0,1\}^k\).
+After vectorization, its \(2^k\) bins inherit an ordering that is not physically unique; different orderings impose different artificial notions of locality on the input.
+This matters especially for convolutional architectures, since a TCN uses local filters over its input representation and over the sequence index.
+Although \(k=7\) gives only \(128\) histogram bins in the experiments reported here, the dimension doubles with each additional probe measurement, so representation choices become increasingly important at larger depths.

-The full-correlation record lives on $\{0,1\}^k$, and vectorizing it naively imposes an arbitrary geometry on the input.
-Since $2^k$ grows quickly (e.g., $k=15$ gives $32,768$ bins), we use representations that expose structure with simple inductive biases: Gray-code ordering makes neighboring indices differ by one bit (useful for local convolution), while the Walsh--Hadamard transform maps the histogram to parity/correlation spectra (useful for multilayer perceptrons (MLPs) with global receptive fields).
+In the reported full-histogram experiments, we use the vectorized histogram directly as part of the per-position TCN input, together with the physical parameters \((\theta,\lambda)\).
+Natural extensions include orderings or transforms that expose additional structure with simple inductive biases: Gray-code ordering would make neighboring histogram indices differ by one bit, which may be useful for local convolution, while the Walsh--Hadamard transform would map the histogram to parity/correlation spectra, which may be useful for models with global receptive fields.